grant-king/ML_progress/log.md

 **Thoughts:** Xpath and CSS selectors make sense now.
 Finished first half of course and half of the third-quarter chapter.

+Day 43: February 29, 2019

+**Today's Progress:** TPTM HTTP services day 1.
+Continued Scrapy course on DataCamp.

+**Thoughts:** This module on consuming http services also goes well with Scrapy course and movies project.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA